RBAC Security With the CLI

 environment and the spike

 cabinet underneath it.
-Any user attempting to deploy or configure this cabinet will have to be assigned the developer
+To do so, any user attempting to deploy or configure this cabinet will have to be assigned the developer

-Remember: Users can be assigned zero, one, or many roles.
-Its the roles that are granted privileges on entities, not the users themselves.
+Users can be assigned zero, one, or many roles.
+The roles are granted privileges on entities, not the users.

-By default new cabinets copy permission set from their parent environment.
+By default, new cabinets copy the permission set of their parent environment.

 However, we may want to set specific permissions for new cabinets in a given environment that differ from those of the parent environment.
-That is, perhaps we want our administrators to set up the environments, and then allow developers to create and remove cabinets at will, without the ability to change the environment itself...
+For example, perhaps we want our administrators to set up the environments and then allow developers to create and remove cabinets at will without the ability to change the environment itself.

 Enter Default Child Permissions.